Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai? (Now AED 2,750)

 Tire pressure neglect

 Underinflation kills range and increases puncture risk.
 Self-healing helps, but it doesn’t save low PSI forever.
+A AED 49 digital gauge prevents most of these issues.

 Folding stem play (if abused)